Smart Money Management Part 4: Build a Financial Safety Net on One Income

 3️⃣ Backup Bills Strategy

-• Listing your non-negotiable expenses (like rent, groceries, insurance)
+• List your non-negotiable expenses (like rent, groceries, insurance)

-• Choosing one go-to emergency cash source (like savings or a low-interest line of credit)
+• Identify one emergency cash source—like your savings or a low-interest backup account

 Having this plan in place means less panic—and more control—when life gets real.